MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-linux-application.md

 ---
-title: Deploy a Linux app in AKS on Azure Stack HCI and Windows Server
+title: Deploy a Linux app in  Azure Kubernetes Service on Azure Stack HCI and Windows Server
 description: In this tutorial, you deploy a multi-container Linux app to your cluster using a custom image stored in Azure Container Registry.
 author: mattbriggs
 ms.topic: tutorial